tlswg/tls13-spec/draft-ietf-tls-tls13.md

 of preference.

-Note: Because not all signature algorithms and hash algorithms may be accepted by an implementation (e.g., DSA with SHA-1, but not SHA-256), algorithms here are listed in pairs.
+Note: Because not all signature algorithms and hash algorithms may be accepted by an implementation (e.g., ECDSA with SHA-256, but not SHA-384), algorithms here are listed in pairs.

 hash